themaier/ChallengeAccepted/README.md

 ### install dev software backend:

 Install postgreSQL on your computer
-Open pgadmin -> create db with name escaperoom
-Put your password and username into backend/src/db/local.env !
+Open pgadmin -> create db with name challenge-accepted Put your password and username into backend/src/db/local.env !